Job candidates more likely to lie online, studies say

 It’s no secret that entrepreneurs work hard.

 The good news is that e-technology has made their lives a bit easier – but there may be a high cost for that help.

 First, the relevant data.
 Here’s a snapshot of a startup owner’s average work hours, along with a look at how the Internet has cut into that work load for entrepreneurs:

 - On average, small business owners work 52 hours per week.
 (Wells Fargo/Gallup Small Business Index).

 - Three-fourths of U.S. adults who go online say the Internet has made it easier to start a business.
 (Yahoo Small Business/Harris Interactive).

 Why did we lump those two sets of data together?
-Simple: Startup business owners, especially those in the dynamic, change-on-a-dime healthcare sector, are relying on technology to run their businesses.
+Simple: Startup business owners are relying on technology to run their businesses.
 In particular, entrepreneurs are relying on emails, texts and even social networking tools to communicate with employees, business partners, vendors and customers.

 Okay, that’s all well and good.
 A startup owner would be crazy not to leverage the power of mobile and online communications, but if he or she isn’t careful, that “trust in technology” could come back to haunt him or her.